 ERC Tax Credit: The ERC Tax Credit is provided to employers who had suspended businesses during 2020 – 2021 and yet paid the salaries to the employees.
 2020 when covid peaked there were many professions that faced the wrath of shutting especially because there was no way the business could operate by working from home or were pretty new to have built a stronger customer base.
 Thus, while many lost jobs and had nowhere to go to earn money, there were many who paid the actual sum to the individuals and this is being rewarded by the state.
+The deadline to apply for the ERC Tax Credit is 24th April 2024.

 The US Tax Department had many differential priorities after the pandemic and they kept the health and economic welfare of the state comfortable.
 After the pandemic took its due course, many benefits were offered by the state to the people who needed support, the ERTC is one such tax benefit that provides returns to the people who did their best in giving in their extra to the ones in need.